-Despite the German withdrawal from the Eastern front and the heavy aerial bombardment of German cities, the deportation of Jews from German cities did not stop.
+Despite the German withdrawal from the Eastern front and the heavy aerial bombardment of German cities, the deportation of Jews from Germany did not stop.
 On December 18, 1943, a circular signed by Gestapo chief Heinrich Müller was sent out to all local Sipo (Security Police) headquarters.
 It permitted the deportation of Jews whose marriage to non-Jews had terminated due to divorce or death of the non-Jewish spouse.

 Transport XVII/3 was the third of the transports from Darmstadt to Theresienstadt.
 It arrived in Theresienstadt on January 10, 1944 and had most likely departed Darmstadt one or two days earlier.
-The transport consisted of ten elderly Jews.
+The transport consisted of ten Jews.
 The youngest deportee was 51 years old, the oldest was 80.

 Apart from the Gauleiter (district leader) of Hesse-Nassau, Jakob Sprenger, there were other key figures involved in the execution of this transport: the head of the Gestapo offices in Darmstadt, Robert Mohr, authorized it.
 Georg Dengler, the head of the Darmstadt Department of Jewish Affairs in the RSHA, was responsible for organising and carrying it out.